 Now we will again reproduce the problem but this time we will also collect additional memory dumps of the FotoVision process.

-Start FotoVision.exe from the <FotoVisionDir>\Desktop\Bin directory.
+Start FotoVision.exe from the <FotoVisionDir>\C#\Desktop\Bin directory.

 In the left-hand pane, click the Flowers album.